 Excellent questions from our readers keep on coming.
-Here’s one this week asking how a new gold standard might affect New Zealand given we don’t have any gold reserves:
+A while back we received a question asking how a new gold standard might affect New Zealand.
+Given New Zealand doesn’t have any gold reserves:

 Jim Rickards is predicting that as early as January 2018 Donald Trump will devalue the usd and peg it to gold at $10,000usd.
 I think Jan 2018 is too early, but you never know..